 As a planner and project manager at thinc, Danielle harnesses her creativity, conscientiousness and nimbleness to develop municipal parks and recreation master plans with thorough writing, policy analysis, trends research, needs assessments, team coordination and community engagement.

 She joined thinc design after spending a year working abroad in Amsterdam at Lodewijk Baljon Landscape Architects.
 Decidedly familiar with the influences and voices that define Toronto, Stacey is excited to be back working in her hometown and the landscape of southern Ontario that she grew up in.

 As a landscape architect, Stacey has worked on the detailed design and master planning of public parks, playgrounds, schools, streetscapes and private mixed-use and residential developments.
 She has collaborated on multidisciplinary design teams, and has been engaged in the facilitation of public consultation.
 Stacey has participated in all stages of a given project - from conceptual design, to public consultation through to contract administration.

 Prior to working at thinc, Lauren worked as a landscape designer and subconsultant for several residential properties throughout Southern Ontario.

-Lauren brings both her hands on and technical knowledge of landscape design into her new role as a landscape designer at thinc design.
-Working as part of the team, she is involved in preparing documents and drawings for the range of projects undertaken by the studio.
+Lauren brings both her hands on and technical knowledge of landscape design into her role as a landscape designer at thinc.
+Working as part of the team, she is involved in preparing preliminary concepts, detailed design and contract administration documents for the range of projects undertaken by the studio.